 2008 - It became illegal to encourage homophobic hatred.
 Last year, more than 7,000 hate crimes were reported against gay men and women in the UK.

 2013 - Gay marriage was made legal in England and Wales, and later in Scotland.
 In Northern Ireland, gay marriage is not legal.

 A lot has changed in the UK.

-Peter Tatchell, a gay rights campaigner, told Newsround: "We have made fantastic progress.
+In 2017, Peter Tatchell - a gay rights campaigner - told Newsround: "We have made fantastic progress.
 Compared to two decades ago, Britain is almost a different country.
 All the main anti-gay laws have been abolished.
 We are now one of the best countries in the world for gay equality."